YuTian8328/IEEE_seasonal_school/README.md

 `Ctrl+C` to exit.

+NOTE: Please DO NOT open two jupyter servers in your browser at the same time.

 Everytime you rerun `docker run`, a new container is created.
 You could remove all exited containers:
 ```